SACNet: A Spatially Adaptive Convolution Network for 2D Multi-organ Medical Segmentation: METHOD

 \subsection{Encoder}

-Recent advancements in large-scale models \cite{b27} based on Convolutional Neural Networks (CNNs) have shown the potential of Deformable Convolution v3 (DCNv3), which has demonstrated greater effectiveness in various downstream visual tasks.
-In our SACNet model, we primarily utilize the ARFM module, which employs the pre-trained DCNv3 block as its core operation.
-This module integrates the DCNv3 block with a series of tailored block-level and architecture-level designs similar to Transformers to serve as the building blocks of the spatially adaptive pyramid feature encoder.
-Specifically, our input is an image size of 3×224×224, starting with a Stem Layer, which applies convolution followed by layer normalization and activation functions.
-Next, the input passes through four stages with embedding sizes of 112, 224, 448, and 896, respectively.
-Each stage consists of a different number of ARFM modules and a down-sampling module, with each ARFM module composed of five separate blocks: the DCNv3 block, which provides the model with the capability to adjust specific adaptive receptive fields according to different segmentation targets; the Layer Norm block, which performs normalization on the input samples; the Feed-Forward block, which captures specific patterns in the different segmentation targets; the Layer Scale block and DropPath block, which prevent the model from excessively freely learning geometric changes.
-The implementation of ARFM is shown in Equations (1)-(3) as follows:
+Recent developments in large-scale CNN models \cite{b27} highlight the potential of Deformable Convolution v3 (DCNv3) for downstream visual tasks.
+In SACNet, the ARFM module leverages the pre-trained DCNv3 block as a core component, integrating it with Transformer-like designs to form the spatially adaptive pyramid feature encoder.
+The input image, sized 3×224×224, begins with a Stem Layer for initial processing.
+The encoder consists of four stages with embedding sizes of 112, 224, 448, and 896, each containing a series of ARFM modules and down-sampling layers.
+Each ARFM module includes five blocks: DCNv3 for adaptive receptive fields, Layer Norm, Feed-Forward block for pattern extraction, and Layer Scale and DropPath to stabilize training.